SanketBhimani71/AI-website-development-assistant/README.md

 # AI-website-development-assistant
-assist developer based on category of website which page should include or not.
+assist developer based on category of website which page should include or not in generalized way.